google/ExoPlayer/README.md

 ## Current status

-AndroidX Media is currently in alpha and we welcome your feedback via the [issue tracker][].
-Please consult the [release notes][] for more details about the alpha release.
+AndroidX Media is currently in beta and we welcome your feedback via the [issue tracker][].
+Please consult the [release notes][] for more details about the beta release.

 ExoPlayer's new home will be in AndroidX Media, but for now we are publishing it both in AndroidX Media and via the existing [ExoPlayer project][].
-While AndroidX Media is in alpha we recommend that production apps using ExoPlayer continue to depend on the existing ExoPlayer project.
+While AndroidX Media is in beta we recommend that production apps using ExoPlayer continue to depend on the existing ExoPlayer project.
 We are still handling ExoPlayer issues on the [ExoPlayer issue tracker][].

-Updated documentation, including more information on migration and a developer guide, is coming soon.
-For existing ExoPlayer users, the most important change is that all classes have been moved to new packages under `androidx.media3`.
+You'll find some [Media3 documentation on developer.android.com][], including a [migration guide for existing ExoPlayer and MediaSession users][].

-AndroidX Media alpha releases provide no guarantees about API stability, but the codebase includes API stability marking for non-alpha releases.
-If you see lint errors from using the unstable API surface, you can opt-in by annotating the relevant code or disabling the lint check entirely.
+AndroidX Media releases provide API stability guarantees, ensuring that the API surface remains backwards compatible for the most commonly used APIs.
+APIs intended for more advanced use cases are marked as unstable.
+To use an unstable method or class without lint warnings, you’ll need to add the OptIn annotation before using it.
 For more information see the [UnstableApi][] documentation.

 For a high level overview of the initial version of AndroidX Media please see the Android Dev Summit talk [What's next for AndroidX Media and ExoPlayer][].